scAB1001/IoT-Sensor-Framework/README.md

 ### Prerequisites

 A machine using a Linux distribution for its operating system and access to Admin privileges are required to run shell scripts and executables.
-For example, my machine is running Linux-mint:
+For example, my machine is running *Linux-mint*:

 ```bash
 NAME="Linux Mint"